-DFL-200 HTTP content filtering can be configured to scan all HTTP content protocol streams for URLs or for web page content.
+DFL-700 HTTP content filtering can be configured to scan all HTTP content protocol streams for URLs or for Web page content.
+If a match is found between a URL on the URL block the DFL-700 blocks the Web page.

 You can configure URL blacklist to block all or just some of the pages on a website.
-Using this feature you can deny access to parts of a web site without denying access to it completely.
+Using this feature you can deny access to parts of a website without denying access to it completely.

-The HTTP content filter can also be configured to strip contents like ActiveX, Flash and cookies.
+The HTTP content filtering can also be configured to strip contents like ActiveX, Flash, and cookies.